MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 1. Configure [Kerberos with constrained delegation](https://techcommunity.microsoft.com/t5/virtualization/live-migration-via-constrained-delegation-with-kerberos-in/ba-p/382334) between all cluster set members.

-1. Configure the cross-cluster VM live migration authentication type to Kerberos on each node in the cluster set as follows:
+1. Configure the cross-cluster VM live migration authentication type to Kerberos on each node in the cluster set:

     ```PowerShell
     foreach($h in $hosts){ Set-VMHost -VirtualMachineMigrationAuthenticationType Kerberos -ComputerName $h }